Author: Jeff Bacon

 Oklahoma City CPS Investigation Defense for Fathers

 A DHS or CPS investigation is unlike any other family law matter.
-The state is the moving party, the timelines are short, and the stakes — removal of your children — are immediate.
-For an Oklahoma City father, the worst move is also the most common: trying to talk your way through the first interview without representation.
-What you say in the first conversation often shapes everything that follows.
+The state is the moving party.
+The timelines are short.
+The stakes — removal of your children — are immediate.
+For an Oklahoma City father, the worst move is also the most common one.
+He tries to talk his way through the first interview without representation.
+What you say in that first conversation often shapes everything that follows.

-At Dads.Law, we represent fathers across the OKC metro at every stage of a child welfare matter: pre-removal investigation, emergency custody hearings, deprived petitions, treatment plans, and reunification.
+At Dads.Law, we represent fathers across the OKC metro at every stage of a child welfare matter.
+That includes pre-removal investigation, emergency custody hearings, deprived petitions, treatment plans, and reunification.
 The earlier you bring counsel in, the better the result.

 How Oklahoma DHS Investigations Begin

-Most investigations start with a hotline report — from a school, a doctor, a neighbor, or the other parent.
-DHS is required to assess the report and decide whether to open a formal investigation.
-The investigator’s first contacts are typically with the children, the parents, and any other adults in the home.
+Most investigations start with a hotline report.
+It may come from a school, a doctor, a neighbor, or the other parent.
+DHS must assess the report and decide whether to open a formal investigation.
+The investigator’s first contacts are usually the children, the parents, and any other adults in the home.

 Oklahoma’s child welfare process is governed by Title 10A of the Oklahoma Statutes.
-The standards used to remove a child or open a deprived case are specific, and so are the procedural rights of parents at each stage.
+The standards for removing a child or opening a deprived case are specific.
+So are the procedural rights of parents at each stage.

 What Fathers Should Do When DHS Knocks